 The shoulder patch will be worn on each sleeve of all shirts and jackets, except rain coats and authorized leather jackets.
-It will be one-half inch below the shoulder seam and centered on a line below the epaulet.

 4. Service Stars

 Officers are required to wear service stars on the left sleeve of the long-sleeve uniform shirt.
 Each gold star denotes five years of service with the Decatur Police Department.
 In order to insure uniformity, service stars shall be purchased from, and sewn on by, the Contract Vendor.